anupamghosh18/ToyRobotSimulator/README.md

     * Run in debug mode: .\x64\Debug\ToyRobotSimulator.exe
 * The application can also be run from the command line terminal.
     * Run in release mode: .\x64\Release\ToyRobotSimulator.exe
+* The commands are case insensitive.
+* Any additional whitespace before, after or in-between the command and the parameter list are taken care of.
+The command still executes correctly.

 # Run Test
 The unit test suite is developed using Boost.Test adaptor.
 Boost.Test required Boost libraries.
 Please refer the following tutoroal links to install Boost, write test and run them.